harryhan1989/csvsplitter/README.md

 # csvsplitter
-large csv file splitter by column, write by python. similar with "group by", this code will group by rows into splitted files, based on specified column
+large csv file splitter by column, write by python. similar with "group by", this code will group by rows into splitted files, based on a specified column

 =======how to use========